Davey Hamilton

 David Jay Hamilton (born June 13, 1962, in Nampa, Idaho) is a race car driver who competed in the Indy Racing League IndyCar Series and Stadium Super Trucks.
 He has made 56 series starts and while never winning a race, finished second three times.
 He placed second in series points in the 1996–1997 season and again in 1998 season.

 Hamilton had been proficient in supermodified racing, as a frequent winner in various supermodified races, usually held in the northern areas of the United States.

 Early career

-Davey Hamilton's IndyCar career started in 1991.
+Hamilton's IndyCar career started in 1991.
 His father Ken traded the Eagle Aircraft Flyer Special he attempted to qualify at the 1982 Indianapolis 500 for a rookie test with Hemelgarn Racing for Davey.

 Hamilton attempted to qualify for the Indy 500 in 1991, 1993 and 1995.
 He made his first IndyCar start at the 1996 Indy 200 at Walt Disney World, the first ever Indy Racing League race.